criticalsession/CriticalSession/README.md

 ### Project Highlights

 - [Magic Episode Sort (v2)](https://github.com/criticalsession/Magic-Episode-Sort-v2): A Windows app that organizes TV show episode files into a structured show/season format based on filename markers (e.g., S03E02).
 Highly customizable, pulls episode names from TVMaze for renaming, and built with C# WPF.
-- [4watchan](https://github.com/criticalsession/4watchan): A Python CLI tool for monitoring and auto-downloading new images and videos from 4chan threads.
-Perfect for keeping up with fast-moving threads.
 - [Thumbnailit](https://github.com/criticalsession/thumbnailit): A command-line tool that extracts thumbnails from a video file and arranges them in a grid.
 Quick and easy video preview generation.
 - [RandSort](https://github.com/criticalsession/RandSort): A blazingly slow sorting algorithm that embraces chaos.
 Instead of efficiency, it randomly swaps numbers around in an array until—by sheer luck—it stumbles upon a sorted list.
 Perfect for bringing even the most powerful CPUs to their knees.